WOTvision/wot1/README.md

 For a description what this is all about, read the [White Paper](https://docs.google.com/document/d/1SSBQNTSJY--a-7NjfUMnGdNy4yIg29qOwcWNxHq_DoE/edit?usp=sharing).

+Some use cases:

+* Politicians can publish digitally signed statements, and reference them in public addresses
+* Companies can publish digitally signed documents, such as investor reports, etc.
+* Governments or research institutes can publish digitally signed statistics information, results of R&D, etc.

 Current state of project: early development phase / not usable.

 ## Introduction to publishing on the WoT blockchain